Industry: Regional Theatres Prepare For Fallout From Mass Cancellations

 The list is expected to grow over the coming days as a number of venues we spoke to today are currently monitoring the situation, with some currently between productions but expected to have a production begin performances in the coming weeks which may never go up on stage.

-In Buffalo, performances of two national tours, HELLO, DOLLY! and CURIOUS INCIDENT were cancelled.
+In Buffalo, performances of shows, the national tour of HELLO, DOLLY! and a local production of CURIOUS INCIDENT were cancelled.
 This also marked the end of the Dolly tour.
 Leading Lady Carolee Carmello took to social media to say "Although the ending was a surprise (thanks to COVID-19) and tears were shed, I am truly grateful for this whole experience!
 What a joyous, beautiful show we brought around this country!"

 Just two hours away in Toronto - Mirvish Productions is keeping things business as usual with one of just two productions of HAMILTON currently on stage in North America, down from the usual five.
 The company said "Like everyone, we are closely monitoring the reports of COVID-19.
 We take our lead from Toronto Public Health (TPH), who are in constant consultation with their federal and provincial counterparts.
 At this time TPH has stated there is no evidence of community spread in Toronto."